Edward-Rodriguez/PokeAnalytics/ReadMe.md

 # Poke Analytics

-A simple project that extracts pokemon stats from a CSV file for analytics
+A simple project that extracts pokemon stats from the PokeAPI for analytics

 ## Technologies